 Important

-Reducing the bandwidth can result in loss of details in the image.
+Reducing the bandwidth can lead to loss of detail in the image.

 Go to Video > Stream.